 As you gain experience, you’ll build up a list of credits, which can lead to further opportunities and offers of work.

-If you're a freelancer there may be a less structured career path, so you'll need to take responsibility for maintaining your own skills, employability and CPD.
+If you're a freelancer, your career path is likely to be less structured, so you'll need to take responsibility for maintaining your own skills, employability and CPD.